Retrograde (Pearl Jam song): Music video

 The music video for "Retrograde" was released on May 14, 2020 and was directed by Emmy-winning Australian filmmaker Josh Wakely and produced by the storytelling company Grace.
 It focuses on spreading awareness of climate change and features a cameo by Swedish environmental activist Greta Thunberg.

 The music video, a mix of animation and motion capture, begins with a lone wanderer (played by cinematographer Trent Opaloch) driving through the rain and descending upon a strip mall.
 Visiting a psychic, the wanderer sees the destruction of the world in a crystal ball as the seas overtake the Eiffel Tower in Paris, the Tower Bridge in London, and the Space Needle in the band's native Seattle.
 Fluid animation moves like an oil painting in motion as Pearl Jam's members step out of their respect tarot cards and into a march.
 As the water continues to rise, Thunberg appears behind the crystal ball as a clairvoyant.
 Thunberg could not be on set due to the COVID-19 pandemic, for that reason, Wakely utilized existing footage of Thunberg with her permission, which was then grafted onto the body of another actress to create the finished video.
 Wakely said that Thunberg sent him an email saying that she loved the video.
-The fortune teller's storefront is located in a strip mall that is filed with references to Pearl Jam's previous albums, such as Ten (1991), No Code (1996) and Lightning Bolt (2013).
+The fortune teller's storefront is located in a strip mall that is filled with references to Pearl Jam's previous albums, such as Ten (1991), No Code (1996) and Lightning Bolt (2013).
 Around 140 tarot cards with 140 different real people were also used in the video, however, none of them met each other during the making as the animators were filming themselves.

 On May 29, 2020, Pearl Jam's official YouTube channel released a video showing the making of the music video.